brentp/combined-pvalues/examples/charm/README.md

 So the p-values of 1.296e-145 indicates that we can enrich for lower q-values from the Irizarry data by intersecting with our DMR's.
-So the Irizarry DMR's that overlap with ours are less likely to be false discoverys.
+So the Irizarry DMR's that overlap with ours are less likely to be false discoveries.

 Further Exploration
 -------------------